The Rental Assistance Program provides eligible low-income working families with cash assistance to help with their monthly rent payments.

 - If neither you or your spouse’s Income Tax Returns included income from employment but you or your spouse are now working, please attach a minimum of three recent consecutive pay stubs showing gross pay (before taxes) – or a letter from your employer – that states your current monthly or yearly income (before taxes).

-Submit the application package one of three ways:
+You can apply one of three ways:

 - In person: Bring your application package to a BC Housing office